 The material presented here has been gathered from various sources.
 The majority of the history has been attributed to the association with major works comprised for the Golden Jubilee (1976) and the 75th Anniversary (2001) by Ken Rodgers LM and Ray Eve LM.
-Additions have been made by Scott Irvine in 2015.
+Additional material has been added by Scott Irvine from 2015 to the present day.
 Contributions to this work are referenced where possible.

 The 75th Anniversary Committee – Les Sainsbury LM